-Mastery shall be determined as follows:
+Mastery will be determined as follows:

-- 1. Course assignments and unit evaluation shall be used to determine student grades in a subject.
-An average of 70 or higher shall be considered a passing grade. - 2.
-Mastery of the skills necessary for success at the next level shall be validated by assessments that may either be incorporated into unit or final exams or may be administered separately.
-Mastery of at least 70 percent of the objectives shall be required.
+- 1. Course assignments and unit evaluation will be used to determine student grades in a subject.
+An average of 70 or higher will be considered a passing grade. - 2.
+Mastery of the skills necessary for success at the next level will be validated by assessments that may either be incorporated into unit or final exams or may be administered separately.
+Mastery of at least 70 percent of the objectives will be required.